AFresnedo/personal-games-tracker/dev_notes.md

 * validate that "field" is a column in DB for respective table

+## Genres

+* validate long is not null
+    * okay if short is null
+    * probably want some kind of "real genre" check

 # Seeds

 * is "down" required and/or useful?